Our Commitment to Children & Families

 School Based Health Centers

 After 15 years of supporting the school based pediatric clinics at Whitefoord Elementary and Coan Middle schools, the foundation committed to replicating the school based health center model across the state of Georgia with Dr. Veda Johnson leading the way.
-Since 2009, this health + education combination on a public school campus, in both urban and rural settings, has made a positive impact on student health, behavior and performance from north Georgia to south Georgia.

-Cluster Collaboration and Innovation
+Cluster Collaboration & Innovation

 In recognition that the children living in the Edgewood neighborhood would follow a path through the Maynard Jackson HS cluster, in 2013 the foundation expanded its education investments and collaborated with other place based funders, such as the Annie E. Casey Foundation Atlanta Civic Site and the CF Foundation, to support the Atlanta Public Schools in this cluster.